w3f/Grants-Program/applications/open-w3-stack.md

 * **Project:** Open Web3 Stack
 * **Proposer:** bette7
-* **Payment Address:** BTC payment address.
-We don't accept payments for the program in other currencies at this stage.
+* **Payment Address:** 18DTku3jdkBECh7BJixmX7K7REbiU4Xq8c

 *The above combination of your GitHub account and payment address will be your unique identifier during the program.
 Please keep them safe.*

 ## Project Description :page_facing_up:

-Please provide the following:
-  * A brief description of the project.
-  * An indication of why this project is good for the ecosystem.
-  * An indication of how you will integrate this project into Substrate / Polkadot.
-  * An indication of why your team is interested in creating this project.

 Open Web3 Stack is a common-good library to accelerate application development on Substrate.
-While Substrate provides customizable technical infrastructure for building a blockchain, Open Web3 Stack aims to provide application building blocks that are common for specialist chains.
+Open Web3 Stack aims to provide application building blocks that are common for specialist chains.

 When we are building [Laminar](https://github.com/laminar-protocol) - synthetic asset & margin trading chain, and [Acala](https://github.com/AcalaNetwork) - stablecoin & staking derivative chain, we realized they share some common requirements
 - compatible and reusable multi-currency support